Year to June 2016

-International visitor spend passed $10 billion for the first time, growing by 25 percent in the March 2016 year, shown by the latest International Visitor Survey released today by the Ministry of Business, Innovation and Employment (MBIE).
+International visitor spend now stands at $10.3 billion, growing by 18 percent in the June 2016 year, shown by the latest International Visitor Survey released today by the Ministry of Business, Innovation and Employment (MBIE).

-Spend of all major markets and by all purposes of visit were growing.
-In particular, United States (up 46 per cent to $1.2 billion), China (up 41 per cent to $1.7 billion) and Japan (up 35 per cent to $259 million) have showed significant growth in the March 2016 year.
+Spend across most major markets and by all purposes of visit were growing.
+In particular, South Korea (up 92 per cent to $293 million), Japan (up 57 per cent to $287 million) and China (up 33 per cent to $1.8 billion) have showed significant growth in the June 2016 year.

 Click on the image to view a full size version.

-China visitor spend has continued to grow rapidly in this period and is the largest contributor to the expenditure growth - increasing $0.5 billion in the March 2016 year.
-At the same time Australia - currently New Zealand’s largest tourism market - has kept growing steadily, up 15 per cent to $2.5 billion.
+China visitor spend has continued to grow rapidly in this period and is still the largest contributor to the expenditure growth - increasing $447 million in the June 2016 year.
+At the same time Australia, - currently New Zealand’s largest tourism market - has kept growing steadily, up 8 per cent to $2.5 billion.

 These latest results show there is continued growth across all other tourism markets.